roshanevala/ReHome-SriLanka/docs/5-DATABASE-SCHEMA.md

 ## Database Overview

-This document defines the database structure for the ReHome Sri Lanka system using **Firebase Cloud Firestore** (NoSQL).
+This document defines the database structure for the ReBuild Homes SriLanka system using **Firebase Cloud Firestore** (NoSQL).

 ---